MAAV-Software/mission9-2022/README.md

 ```
 $ docker-compose run --rm maav-mission9
 ```

+**As a note**, anytime we (MAAV leadership) let you know that we have updated the Dockerfile, all you need to do is run the `docker build` command detailed above!

 ### Option 2: Download a Docker image file and load it
 TODO.
 Once the Docker testng enironment is setup, we will have a download link.